-As rangers we are often in the middle between our people and Balanda.
-Some Balanda look to us rangers to give permission to go places.
-As rangers we don’t have the right to talk for other people’s country but we do have a responsibility to know who are the right people and to make sure they are the ones who are consulted.
+Rangers are often in the middle between our people and Balanda (non-Aboriginal Australians).
+Some Balanda look to the rangers to give permission to go places but rangers don’t have the right to talk for other people’s country.
+They do, however, have a responsibility to know who the right people are and to make sure they are consulted.

 Our cultural places are filled with knowledge and stories.
 If we know country, we can read the knowledge and stories like Balanda read from a book.